intel/rohd-hcl/doc/components/apb_bfm.md

 The main two components are the `ApbRequesterAgent` and the `ApbCompleterAgent`, which behave like a "requester" and "completer" as described in the APB spec, respectively.
 The `ApbRequesterAgent` has a standard `Sequencer` that accepts `ApbPacket`s to be driven out to the completer.
 The `ApbCompleterAgent` has default behavior and accepts a `MemoryStorage` instance as a memory model.
 See the API docs for more details on how to use each of these components, which both have substantial configurability to control behavior.

-A `ApbMonitor` is also included, which implements the standard `Monitor` and provides a stream of `ApbPacket`s monitored on positive edges of the clock.
+An `ApbMonitor` is also included, which implements the standard `Monitor` and provides a stream of `ApbPacket`s monitored on positive edges of the clock.
 The `ApbTracker` can be used to log all items detected by the monitor by implementing the standard `Tracker` API (log file or JSON both supported).

 Finally, a `ApbComplianceChecker` monitors an `ApbInterface` for a subset of the rules described in the APB specification.
 Errors are flagged using the `severe` log messages, as is standard for errors in ROHD-VF.

-The unit tests in `apb_test.dart`, which have a completer and requester communicating with each other, are a good example for setting up the APB BFM.
+The unit tests in `apb_bfm_test.dart`, which have a completer and requester communicating with each other, are a good example for setting up the APB BFM.

 ## Unsupported features